 By Laura Royer

-Black Friday is the most anticipated sale of the year because it is touted to be the “biggest” sale and “best” deals of the year.
+Black Friday is the most anticipated sale of the year because it is touted to be the “biggest” sale and “best” deal of the year.
 Back in the day, this was probably true, but today it is much different.
 Many of the deals end up being about the same offer as many other sales and sometimes the deals are not as great.
 This holiday season, Personal Finance Managers (PFMs) should share information with military families and clients on how to recognize the hype that can cause them to unnecessarily spend more money this holiday season.

 Many retailers will offer products with fewer features (i.e. TVs) to compensate for the lower price or the big sale offer.
 Other retailers offer better deals after Black Friday when sales traffic slows down in hopes to generate more sales.
 To debunk some of the hype about Black Friday, here are 13 myths to be aware of the Black Friday Sale.